 It has several tiers to choose from.
 The 'Basic' tier is free and allows users to view and edit Word, Excel and PowerPoint documents.
 The suite has full compatibility with most formats such as ODT, RTF, CSV, DOC, and ZIP.
 The free tier also enables users to view PDF documents and offers cloud support via services like Dropbox, OneDrive and Google Drive.

 The 'Personal' tier enables the suite on one desktop, one tablet and one phone.
-This tier costs $29.99.
+This tier costs $2.49 a month.
 It has all the free tier has to offer along with the ability to track changes, export PDF's to other editable formats and advanced PDF features such as digital signatures and passwords.
-The 'Group' tier is $49.99 per year and allows you to use across five desktops, five tablets and 5 phones.
-The 'Business' tier offers up to 100 licenses for $3.99 per user per month.

 Polaris Office is developed by Intraware and was initially released in March 2014.
 It is a free office suite that is available for Android, iOS, Windows and macOS.
 It appears to be a popular suite amongst businesses and is used by the likes of Amazon and Samsung.